aem-aem/agorakit/README.md

 `docker exec -it agorakit.local php artisan db:seed --force`

-# Schedule notifications sending
+# Schedule notifications sending and maintenance tasks
 `crontab -l | cat - crontab | sort -u > /tmp/crontab && crontab /tmp/crontab`

 # Backup database and storage
 Storage and database are persisted into a docker volume

-TODO : sync with a remote backup
+A backup every 6 hours of storage and database dump is already configured to work with Scaleway Object Storage (included in crontab maintenance tasks)

+Update `S3_BACKUP_BUCKET_NAME` environment variable in `docker-compose.yml`
+Update `ACCESS_KEY` and `SECRET_KEY` in `agorakit/aws/credentials`